memfault/interrupt/_posts/2022-01-25-four-favorite-firmware-debug-tools.md

 - Raw API to write your own, if one of these

 One of the areas in which Segger really shines is their documentation.
-Segger distinguishes themselves with high quality user manuals and application notes.
+Segger distinguishes itself with high quality user manuals and application notes.
 All J-Links come with a 400 page user manual that gives detailed explanations of all functionality in associated software.
 Much as I love free software, it’s a lovely reminder of how paid software incentivizes you to do a really good job on